eva-social-robot/eva-social-robot.github.io/README.md

 ## Eva

- Eva is an open-sorce social robot which includes features such as natural language processing and basic synthesis of emotions, and speech.
+EVA (Embodied Voice Assistant) is an open-source robotics platform.
+Eva provides most of the resources to build a fully functional social robot at an affordable cost, and design to create interactions for specific contexts and populations.